section-engineering-education/engineering-education/content/articles/loading-image-with-glide-in-android/index.md

 Glide is a powerful image loading library that is easy to use.
 To learn more about [Glide](https://github.com/bumptech/glide) library, you can visit the [official Glide documentation](https://bumptech.github.io/glide/).

-You can access the source code used in this tutorial on [GitHub](https://github.com/Collince-Okeyo/Glide).
+The images and source code used in this tutorial can be accessed on [GitHub](https://github.com/Collince-Okeyo/Glide).